RedFroggy/spring-cucumber-rest-api/README.md

 ![Spring Cucumber Gherkin Demo](assets/demo.gif)

-You can look at the [users.feature](src/test/resources/features/users.feature) file for a more detailed example.
+- For a REST API example, please see the [users.feature](src/test/resources/features/users.feature) file for a more detailed example.
+- For a messaging system example, please see the [users-queue.feature](src/test/resources/features/users-queue.feature) file for a more detailed example.

 ## Share data between steps
 - You can use the following step to store data from a json response body to a shared context: